 Internship I – Personal and Professional Development class-based activity with a focus on professional development.
-The course will include effective communication, the importance of networking while in college, interviewing skills, resumé and cover letter writing, time management skills, job search strategies and soft skills.
+The course will include effective communication, the importance of networking while in college, interviewing skills, resumé development, elevator pitch, job search strategies, and soft skills.
 Internship I is now your “development” class to help you find the most meaningful opportunities, as you start your progression through your internship experience and eventually launch your career.
 The goal is for you to have the best chance of obtaining the internships/jobs of YOUR choice.
 Work is NOT required for this course.

 Internship II – 250 hours of Exploring Your Career Path with verification of employment required.
 The course will include participation in leadership workshops, use of verbal and written communication skills, mentor identification, demonstration of guest service skills and self-learning training.

 Internship III – 250 hours of Launching Your Career with verification of employment required.
 The course will include further participation in leadership workshops, the development of critical thinking skills, interpretation of employer feedback (i.e. personality tests, social media presence) and utilization of networking skills (i.e. salary negotiations, benefits, relocation and recruitment) to acquire a position in your chosen field.

 For more information on Rosen Professional Internship courses, please contact an Internship Instructors – Jessica Wickey-Byrd or David Wixted or Gisele Canova for an appointment.
 Offices are located in the Suite 214, off the hallway to the patio near the computer labs.

 - Please make an appointment to ensure a meeting with an internship advisor.